 pinch of cayenne

 Mix the dry ingredients.
-Break in the eggs and add the milk.
+Break in the eggs and add the milk and pumpkin.
 Beat with a whisk till just blended.

 Preheat the oven to 450.
 This made 10 small popovers, so I used a 12-muffin pan and just left two empty.
 Put a sliver of butter in 10 slots in the muffin pan.
 Put it in the oven till it just melts.
 Pour a ladleful of batter into each melted-butter-containing- hollow.
 It should come to about 1/2 an inch below the top, but just make sure they’re evenly distributed.